OpenTSDB/opentsdb.net/docs/source/user_guide/guis/index.rst

 Parameters to modify graphing behavior are available via the URI.
 Not all settings or permutations are available, only a subset that is limited for general time series use.
-Regular expression filters are in place to try and avoid remote code execution issues so if a value for a parameter fails, the API will return the regex that caused the failure.
+Regular expression filters are in place (since 2.4.2) to try and avoid remote code execution issues so if a value for a parameter fails, the API will return the regex that caused the failure.
 Below is a list of available parameters and notes regarding their usage.

 .. csv-table::
    :header: "Parameter", "Example", "Description"